Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

 Sacred Landscapes: Nature in Renaissance Manuscripts is on view at the Getty Center through January 7.
 The Getty Center Garden is always on view, and always changing with the seasons.

 Flowers in the margins of Renaissance illuminated manuscripts.
 Left: The Crucifixion, about 1480–85, Master of the Dresden Prayer Book or workshop.
-Getty Museum, Ms. 23, fol.
+The J. Paul Getty Museum, Ms. 23, fol.
 13v.
 Right: Saint Luke, about 1510–20, Workshop of the Master of the First Prayer Book of Maximilian.
-Getty Museum, Ms. Ludwig IX 18, fol.
+The J. Paul Getty Museum, Ms. Ludwig IX 18, fol.
 85v